bwu1/bitcoin-whitepaper-exercises/README.md

-# Bitcoin Whitepaper Exercises - This is My FAUK
+# Bitcoin Whitepaper Exercises - This is My Iteration

 In these exercises, you will learn about blockchains from the perspective of the [original Bitcoin Whitepaper](https://bitcoin.org/en/bitcoin-paper).